Today, we’re reviewing the Kettler Favorit rowing machine. While it’s a budget rower, it’s mid-range in price for a hydraulic piston rowing machine.

 - 44 pounds

-According to Kettler, assembly of the unit should take roughly 35 minutes.
+According to Kettler, the assembly process should take roughly 35 minutes.
 I believe this estimate is with two people based on the pictures in the instruction manual.

-Based on what users were saying, it should take about 1 hour to completely assemble the rower.
+Based on the feedback I’ve heard and read, it should take about 1 hour to completely assemble the rower.
+It’s not too difficult, but takes a little longer than most.

 Pros and Cons